apostrophecms/docs/docs/guide/webpack.md

 </template>
 </AposCodeBlock>

-If the module name is given, without specifying a file name, all of the JavaScript assets from the `module/ui/src` folder will be added to the named bundle.
-If a file name is provided by appending it to the module name with a `:`, then only that file will be added to the named bundle.
-Other assets in the same folder, for example, `index.js`, will be added to the bundle specified by the module.
+If the module name is given, without specifying a bundle name, all of the JavaScript assets from the `module/ui/src` folder will be added to the newly specified bundle.
+If a bundle name is provided by appending it to the module name with a `:`, then only the assets of that bundle will be rebundled.
+Other assets in the same module's `ui/src` folder will behave according to the module's original bundle configuration, if any, or be left in the main bundle.

-The module name for project-level modules, like `modules/@apostrophecms/home-page` should be `@apostrophecms/my-home-page`.
-To target the original (npm) module use: `@apostrophecms/home-page`.
+To avoid ambiguity, when using `rebundleModules` to move assets provided as part of the project-level configuration of an apostrophe module originally loaded from npm, such as code found in `modules/@apostrophecms/home-page/ui/src/index.js`, use the module name `@apostrophecms/my-home-page`.
+Without the `my-` prefix the code from the original npm module would be moved.

 ::: note
-Sending all of the module assets to one bundle and then designating a file in that same folder to go to a different bundle is considered invalid.
-Instead, each individual file should be rebundled to achieve this goal.
+Sending all of the module assets to one bundle and then designating an entry point in that same folder to go to a different bundle is considered invalid.
+Instead, each individual entry point should be rebundled to achieve this goal.
 :::

 ## The Webpack cache